murageshnad/Netgram/README.md

 # Netgram
-Instagram clone using React App and mongodb as Database
+Instagram clone using React App  only FrontEnd